plotly/public-health/tutorials/ihme-dashboard.md

 ### 3.3.
 Style It

 Now that we have the structure of our dashboard, we can style it.
-To do so, navigate to the *settings icon* directly opposite the dashboard title.
+To do so, navigate to the *Settings Icon* directly opposite the dashboard title.
 When hovering you'll see the option settings from the menu.
-After clicking *settings*, a panel will appear from the right-hand side of the screen.
+After clicking **Settings**, a panel will appear from the right-hand side of the screen.
 Here, we have the option of headers, colors, text, layout, and filter.

 ![Dashboard Options](https://raw.githubusercontent.com/plotly/public-health/master/screencasts/IHME/tut_imag_4/3.png)